 Do you offer a sliding scale?

 I do not, for a variety of philosophical and practical reasons.
-Primarily, constraining my practice to a single fee prevents me from asking you to subsidize other clients by paying a higher fee.
+Primarily, constraining my practice to a single fee prevents me from asking you to subsidize other clients.

 Do you work with insurance companies?

 I do not work directly with insurance companies.
-I will, however, provide an invoice for out-of-network reimbursement from your carrier.
-Many of my clients take advantage of that money-saving option.
+I will, however, provide an invoice if you wish to seek out-of-network reimbursement from your carrier.
+Please check with your insurance provider about their reimbursement policies.

-There are two reasons that I do not work with insurance companies.
+There are two reasons I don’t work with insurance companies.
 First, there is evidence that the involvement of an insurance company can damage therapeutic outcomes.
 I want to make sure that I am working for you, not for a third party with a different set of motivations.

 Secondly, I take your privacy very seriously.
 Insurance companies require providers to divulge information that may later affect you.
 My billing approach offers a higher level of privacy even if you choose to seek out-of-network reimbursement.